silvercircle/nvim/doc/docs/commandpalette.md

   <figcaption><center>The command palette</center></figcaption>
 </figure>

-The command palette is always available via the keyboard shortcut `<Alt-p>`.
+The command palette is always available via the keyboard shortcut ++alt+p++.
 It is provided by the command picker plugin